 - Integrated Work Plan Suggested Template (ZIP/XLSX)

-- JIAC and Make It In America Program Descriptions
+- Jobs and Innovation Accelerator Challenge and Make it in America Challenge Program Descriptions

 Assess Costs Everywhere (ACE) Tool